 Unfortunately, it was discontinued back in 2010 but you may find our following list of log management and analysis tools useful to help you find an alternative.

 Unlike Cronolog, the Log and Event Manager isn’t free.
 However, you can get access to it on a 30-day free trial.
 This is a very comprehensive log management system and it would be particularly useful for large organizations.
+It will enable your real-time monitoring and help you locate each event log quickly.

 This software runs on the Windows Server operating system, but it is not limited to managing logged events that only arise on Windows.
 The manager is a cross-platform utility that will deal with all of your system logging tasks, no matter which operating system they come from.